dougbtv/dougbtv.github.io/_posts/2017-03-16-ansible-container.markdown

 * `nginx-install`: which install (and generally configures) nginx
 * `ren-html` & `stimpy-html`: which places specific HTML files in each container

-Now, let's look specifically at the most imporant pieces.
+Now, let's look specifically at the most important pieces.

 First, our `container.yml`